joakim-brannstrom/watchexec/README.md

 * simple invocation and use
 * monitors one or more root directories recursively for changes
 * support watching only files with specific file extensions
+* automatically uses ignores from `.gitignore`
+    * if it doesn't exists then default ignores are used if not instructed to do otherwise
 * optionally send a desktop notification with the exit code from the command
     * requires that the command `notify-send` is installed
 * optionally clears the screen between executing the command